LucasBaun/ThirstAlert/README.md

    in the terminal to verify a successful installation

 5. **Raspberry pi pico firmware**<br>
-Download the latest firmware release on the [MycroPython site](https://micropython.org/download/RPI_PICO_W/).
-To install the firmware follow their guide they provide under **Installation instructions** on the same site as you downloaded the firmware.
+Download the latest firmware release on the [MicroPython site](https://micropython.org/download/RPI_PICO_W/).
+To install the firmware, follow the guide they provide under **'Installation instructions'** on the same site as you downloaded the firmware.

 ### Setting Up The IDE
 1. **Installing Extensions in Visual Studio Code**
    - To connect to the Raspberry Pi Pico WH board, you will need to add the [***Pymakr***](https://marketplace.visualstudio.com/items?itemName=pycom.Pymakr) extension by **Pycom**.
 If you're unsure how to add extensions, you can follow [this guide](https://code.visualstudio.com/docs/editor/extension-marketplace).
-   - Additionally, I recommend downloading the [***Python***](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension by **Microsoft**, which enhances the Python programming experience in Visual Studio Code.
+   - Additionally, I recommend installing the [***Python***](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension by **Microsoft**, which enhances the Python programming experience in Visual Studio Code.

 ## 5. Putting everything together
 ![Electronics](img/Circuit%20diagram_bb.png) <br>